mikmart/pdfnumbering/README.md

                         destination to write output to

 numbering options:
-  --start START         first number to stamp with (default: 1) --ignore [PAGE ...]   pages that should not be counted --skip [PAGE ...]     pages that should not be stamped --format FORMAT       format string for stamp text, formatted with page number and page
-                        count (default: "{}")
+  --first-number N      number to start counting from (default: 1) --ignore-pages [PAGE ...]
+                        pages that should not be counted --skip-pages [PAGE ...]
+                        pages that should not be stamped --stamp-format STRING
+                        format string for stamp text, formatted with page number and page count (default: "{}")

 styling options:
-  --color COLOR         hex color code (default: #ff0000) --font-size PT        font size in points (default: 32) --font-family NAME    font family name (default: Helvetica)
+  --font-size PT        font size in points (default: 32) --font-family NAME    font family name (default: Helvetica) --text-color HEX      hexadecimal color code (default: #ff0000)

 placement options:
-  --align {left,center,right}
+  --text-align {left,center,right}
-                        horizontal alignment of page numbers (default: left) --position X Y        position of page numbers, in points (default: 0 0) --margin X Y          margin at the page edges, in points (default: adapts to font size)
+                        horizontal alignment of page numbers (default: left) --text-position X Y   position of page numbers, in points (default: 0 0) --page-margin X Y     margin at the page edges, in points (default: adapts to font size)
 ```